xxristoskk/bandmap/README.md

 In the `Help` tab you will find more details on what the menu buttons do.
 Go to `Settings` to filter genres, and choose the style of the map.

-As of now, the app lives on [Heroku]('https://bandmap-v1.herokuapp.com/).
-It cannot be run locally since the database and Spotify Dev credetentials are not provided.
-If you'd like to become a contributor, feel free to reach out.
+As of now, the app cannot be accessed in production.
+It also cannot run locally since the database and Spotify Dev credetentials are not provided.
+If you'd like to become a contributor, or would like a demo, feel free to reach out.

 ### Technical Details